 * Form 1099’s

-* Partnerships, Corporations & Other Business Interests: purchase, financial, title and valuation documents
+* Partnerships, Corporations & Other Business Interests: purchase and financial statements, title and valuation documents

 * Real Estate purchase documents, mortgages, deeds.

-* Cars, Trucks, Boats, Trailers, Motorcycles, and RVs purchase, financial, title and valuation documents
+* Cars, Trucks, Boats, Trailers, Motorcycles, and RVs purchased, with financial disclosures, title, and valuation documents

 * Checking, Money Market, and CD Accounts